 Video can play an important role in attracting traffic to your website, generating leads and nurturing leads

-Great Subject Lines – Your open rate is directly influenced by your subject lines.
-For many it is a throw away part of the process.
-If you want your emails opened, it starts with a great subject line.
+- Create Great Subject Lines – Your open rate is directly influenced by your subject lines.
+For many, they don't put much effort into this part of the process.
+If you want your emails opened, you must have a great subject line.

-Develop GREAT Opt-in Offers – Create offers that provide value such as a free download, free trial, product discounts or some form of educational content that solves your ideal prospects problems.
+- Develop Great Opt-in Offers – Create offers that provide value (such as a free download, free trial, product discounts or some form of educational content that solves the problems of your ideal prospects).

-Ask Prospects to Take Action – Make it easy for prospects to follow up.
-Limit your email to one clear action you want your prospect to take.
-Whether it’s clicking through to a link, hitting the “reply” button, or confirming a time for a phone call, make it very clear what you are hoping to accomplish.
+- Ask Prospects to Take Action – Make it easy for prospects to follow up.
+Limit your email to one clear action you want your prospect to take, whether it’s clicking through to a link, hitting the “reply” button, or confirming a time for a phone call.
+Make it very clear what you are hoping for them to do.

 For those that are participating in one way or another, many are missing the mark.
-Incomplete profiles, inconsistent posting and a tone deaf voice are among the many mistakes that small business owners are making with their social media profiles.
+Incomplete profiles, inconsistent posting and tone-deaf voices are among the many mistakes that small business owners are making with their social media.

-While social media marketing can be a time consuming lead generation technique, it can also help you connect on a deeper level with potential customers.
-Think of Facebook, Twitter, Google Places and LinkedIn as different virtual phone books, that you can actively search by your services or keywords to find and engage with people who are great prospects for your products or services.
+While social media marketing can be a time-consuming lead generation technique, it can also help you connect on a deeper level with potential customers.
+Think of Facebook, Twitter, Instagram, YouTube, Google Places and LinkedIn as different virtual phone books that can actively be searched for your services using keywords.
+So, it allows you to engage with people who are great prospects for your products or services.

-Social media is growing up fast and requiring more sophistication and attention to be a successful lead generation tactic.
+Social media is growing fast and requires more sophistication and attention to be a successful lead generation tactic.
 Here are a few best practices to consider:

 - Begin with SMART social media goals

-- Develop relationships with social influencers to help getting your content viewed.
+- Develop relationships with social influencers to help get your content viewed

 - Social is no longer free.
 You must pay to play.